-- 1 On the Create Selection Set page, click Edit Plugin Options, and configure the applicable parameters on the Options tabs. - 2 If you are restoring a Plain-Text SQL Script File backup, select the applicable options in the Pre-Restore Options section to specify what actions should be taken before the plug-in begins the restoration of a database: - Drop and Recreate Database Select this option if you want to drop an existing database before restoring it from the backup.
-The database will be created using the template specified in the Configure dialog (Template Database Used during CREATE Database option).
-Note that all existing data is discarded if this option is selected. - (i) IMPORTANT: Regardless of whether the Drop and Recreate Database option is selected, the plug-in performs this action if you are restoring Template Databases. - Create Database Only Select this option if you want to create a non-existent database or to write data to the existing database.
+- 1 On the Create Selection Set page, click Edit Plugin Options, and configure the applicable parameters on the Options tabs. - 2 If you are restoring a Plain-Text SQL Script File backup, select the applicable options in the Pre-Restore Options section to specify what actions should be taken before the plug-in begins the restoration of a database: - Drop and Recreate Database: Select this option if you want to drop an existing database before restoring it from the backup.
+The database is created using the template specified in the Configure dialog box, Template Database Used during CREATE Database option.
+All existing data is discarded if this option is selected. - i IMPORTANT: Regardless of whether the Drop and Recreate Database option is selected, the plug-in performs this action if you are restoring Template Databases. - Create Database Only: Select this option if you want to create a nonexistent database or to write data to the existing database.
 If the database is not found during restore, a new database is created.
 If the database is present, tables that are not part of the current restore job are not modified in any manner.
-If the selected tables are present in the database, the action is based on whether the Include Drop Object Commands option was selected during backup: - Include Drop Object Commands was selected The table is dropped and re-created.
-The restored table will only contain records that were present at the time of backup. - Include Drop Object Commands was not selected For existing tables, you can use the Truncate Table(s) option to truncate existing records before restoring. - If Truncate Table(s) is not enabled, the plug-in attempts to insert all the backed up records into the existing table.
-For tables on which the unique or primary keys have been defined, this action might result in constraint errors.
+If the selected tables are present in the database, the action is based on whether the Include Drop Object Commands option was selected during backup: - Include Drop Object Commands was selected: The table is dropped and re-created.
+The restored table only contains records that were present at the time of backup. - Include Drop Object Commands was not selected: For existing tables, you can use the Truncate Table(s) option to truncate existing records before restoring. - If Truncate Table(s) is not enabled, the plug-in attempts to insert all the backed-up records into the existing table.
+For tables on which the unique or primary keys have been defined, this action might result in constraint errors. - Truncate Table(s): Select this option if you want to delete all existing records from the tables and restore the records present in the backup saveset.
+After restoration, the tables only contain records that were present at the time of backup.
+Be aware of the following: - The database must exist. - For existing tables, the "create table" command during psql execution fails.
+If the Stop on Error option is selected, the restore stops immediately on encountering this error.
+Select the Continue with Warnings option if the selected tables are present to ignore these errors and continue with table truncation and data restoration. - No errors are encountered for tables that do not exist.